The MRP Collection Manager User’s Guide

 Collection

-Normally the
+Normally

-collection.
-However, if you wish to
+records in your collection.
+However, if you

 subset of the full collection.
 The